1 What is bullying?

 - Statements from the person experiencing bullying, the student carrying out the bullying behaviour and any witnesses.
 We may also view CCTV footage

-- Where bullying is found to have happened the student carrying out the bullying behaviour will be punished and the person experiencing bullying will be supported
+- Where bullying is found to have happened the student carrying out the bullying behaviour will face an appropriate consequence for their actions and the person experiencing bullying will be supported

 - Parents/carers of those involved will be informed